kurtbuilds/ormlite/README.md

 ## Joins

 Join support is alpha stage.
-Right now, we only support many-to-one relations (e.g. Person belongs to Organization).
+Right now, `ormlite` only support many-to-one relations (e.g. Person belongs to Organization).
 Support for many-to-many and one-to-many is planned.
-If you use this functionality, we appreciate reports on any bugs reports you encounter.
+If you use this functionality, please report any bugs you encounter.

 ```rust
 #[derive(Model, Debug)]